NickR23/CAstro/README.md

 Outputs image to stdout in ppm format

-Example (checkout to milkyway band 🥛 🌌):
+Example (checkout the milkyway 🥛 🌌):
 ![Image of Sky](example.png)